the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 its ecosystem of statistics libraries and integrated development environments [@Reinhart2021; @Beckman2021; @CetinkayaRundel2018].
-There are also bioinformatics courses designed for high school students that covers topics such as pen-and-paper algorithm design, genomic database querying and data mining, and open data [@Form2011; @Bain2020].
+There are also bioinformatics courses designed for high school students that cover topics such as pen-and-paper algorithm design, genomic database querying and data mining, and open data [@Form2011; @Bain2020].
 Teaching incubators can be leveraged to develop and test new academic curricula that introduce basic RSE topics, such as the "Algorithmic Battle"